apache/zeppelin/docs/install/spark_cluster_mode.md

  spark_yarn bash;
 ```

-### 3. Verify running Spark on Yarn.
+### 3. Verify running Spark on YARN.

-You can simply verify the processes of Spark and Yarn is running well in Docker with below command.
+You can simply verify the processes of Spark and YARN is running well in Docker with below command.

 ```